-Services that are covered for you What you must pay when you get these services Inpatient Services in a Psychiatric Hospital Covered services include: Mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include: Mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.
-Inpatient substance abuse services \$100 copayment per Medicare- covered admission.
-You pay these amounts until you reach the out-of-pocket maximum.
-Your provider may need to obtain prior authorization Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
+Inpatient substance abuse services \$100 copayment per Medicare-covered admission. †† You pay these amounts until you reach the out-of-pocket maximum.
+Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
-However, the cost- sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
-Inpatient Stay: Covered services received in a hospital or Skilled Nursing Facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
+Inpatient stay: covered services received in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Practitioner Services, Including Doctor's Office Visits.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: □Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.

-Services that are covered for you What you must pay when you get these services Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
-Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-
+Services that are covered for you What you must pay when you get these services Diagnostic tests (like lab tests) Please refer below to Outpatient diagnostic tests and therapeutic services and supplies. □X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient diagnostic tests and therapeutic services and supplies. □Surgical dressings □Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic devices and related supplies.
+Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic devices and related supplies.
+Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.